rahelehshahbazii/Hotel/README.md

 # Hotel
-It is a project for Hotels work
+It is a project for Hotels work and it will be completed gradually.